-The following was written pre COVID-19 but is predominantly correct, although is subject to regulatory changes*
+The following was written pre COVID-19 but continues to be indicative of post COVID arrangements

 Our doors open right on the time indicated on our website or on any pre-purchased tickets – if you arrive too early, the kids can get a bit restless; some parents will put on the invitation that the party starts 15 minutes after opening, to avoid the wait at the door or the rush for skates.

 Remind kids to bring long socks (short will do, but long is better) and loose comfortable clothing.

 Both are great, and both are available.
 If your guests have used one or the other, suggest they stick with what they know, although they are welcome to try an alternative.
 Both have different features but if you want to know what is easier especially in the first 10-20 minutes for a first timer, the blades are a little easier because the longer wheel base slightly reduces the feeling of unbalancing backwards (for 90% of people).

 Kids (and adults) learn to skate surprisingly quick as a rule!
 We also have a simple formula for helping people learn, and even an easy printed guide for you – just in case.
 (See sample image)